mgill25/distributed-systems-mit-6.834-labs/src/raft/notes.md

 ### Bugs

 - I have multiple leaders winning elections and sending out heartbeats
-- RequestVote RPCs block and fail to return
+- RequestVote RPCs block and fail to return   [FIXED]
-- RequestVote RPCs are serial, not concurrent
+- RequestVote RPCs are serial, not concurrent [FIXED]
 - LiveLocks and no leader is being elected

+2020/07/08 12:16:20 Node [0] Got reply from  1 {0 true}
+2020/07/08 12:16:20 Node [2] Got reply from  1 {0 true}

+A node is sending true in reply to multiple RequestVote calls.
+This should not happen, and as soon as a node has voted for someone, it should reject all subsequent request votes.

+2020/07/08 12:46:35 Node [0] Peer[1] says {0 true}
+2020/07/08 12:46:35 Node [2] Peer[1] says {0 true}

+* Why is Peer[1] replying `true` multiple times?
+Why is it not following the Figure2 Rules of Raft?

+- labgob warning: Decoding into a non-default variable/field Term may not work

+* I might have to re-tweak electionTimeout (or HeartBeatTimeout) again.
+It seems like there are too many candidates (which means too many nodes getting timed out within a short amount of time).
+This is not an unlikely scenaio and should ba handled on its own, but worth looking into why it happens.
+Perhaps the test is written to simulate such a case?